-By repeating the simulation with a greater value of generating path length $l$, the geometric phase is verified to be independent from the rate of variation of the parameters (as long as the adiabatic condition is satisfied).
+By repeating the simulation with a greater value of the generating path length $l$, the geometric phase is verified to be independent from the rate of variation of the parameters (as long as the adiabatic condition is satisfied).
 However, the geometric phase is not topologically protected.
 Repeating the simulation after perturbing the curve $L_1$ to $L_2$ changes the polarization angle to $129^\circ$.
-(See Sec.~3 of the supplementary material for the simulations.)
+The corresponding simulations are reported in Sec.~3 of supplementary material.
 Indeed, changing the loop in the spherical parameter space changes the solid angle it subtends, which in turn changes the geometric phase.
 This is why the geometric phase discussed here is classified as \enquote{nontopological}.